sungsik-kong/SymbolicQuartetNetworkCoal.jl/README.md

 ⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠈⠉⠛⠛⠻⠛⠛⠁⠉⠙⠛⠉⠉⠉⠀⠀⠀⠀
                    Hawai'i-Five-O
 ```
-If you see the Hawaiian "shaka" hand gesture, relax and take it easy, because your SymbolicQuartetNetworkCoal.jl is installed correctly.
+If you see the Hawaiian "shaka" hand gesture, relax and take it easy, because your SymbolicQuartetNetworkCoal.jl is installed correctly.-->

 ## Input and output